xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 - using the [`split` option with `snippet`](#automatic-document-splitting)
 - using the [`split` option with `file`](#file-upload)

-be aware that you need to use sufficient long text for it to be split.
+Be aware that you need to use sufficient long text for it to be split.

 You could use the example from the [`split` option section](#automatic-document-splitting) or use your own document, something along ~1000 words will likely generate multiple splits.